caesarhao/TPT1838/README.md

 # APX mode
 ## What's APX mode?
 [XDA APX](https://forum.xda-developers.com/wiki/APX_mode)

 APX mode is a special low-level diagnostic and device-programming mode for NVIDIA Tegra–based devices.
 The firmware implementing APX mode is stored in the boot ROM and hence can never be changed.
 ## How to enter APX mode?
 1. Turn off the tablet and disconnect it from PC
 2. Press the **Rotation** button and hold it
 4. Press the **Power** button for approximately 2 seconds
-5. The tablet vibrates and the screen keeps black
+5. The tablet screen keeps black
 6. Connect the tablet via Micro-USB cable to PC
-7. The tablet will recognize the tablet as APX device
+7. The tablet will recognize the tablet as APX device In Linux, it's recognized as:
+`Bus 003 Device 004: ID 0955:7820 NVIDIA Corp.
+T20 [Tegra 2] recovery mode`

 ## How to exit APX mode?
 Press and hold the power button for about six seconds.
 The device should immediately boot into its normal mode.
 ## What can be done in APX mode?